borgmatic-collective/borgmatic/docs/reference/configuration/credentials/container.md

 ```

 This assumes there's a file on the host at `/etc/borgmatic/passphrase.txt`
-containing your passphrase.
-Docker or Podman mounts the contents of that file
+containing your passphrase. <span data-pagefind-weight="0.5">Docker or
-into a secret named `borgmatic_passphrase` in the borgmatic container at
+Podman</span> mounts the contents of that file into a secret named
-`/run/secrets/`.
+`borgmatic_passphrase` in the borgmatic container at `/run/secrets/`.

 Once your container secret is in place, you can consume it within your borgmatic
 configuration file: